daverona/docker-cromwell/README.md

 ### Local Backend with Docker

-Since cromwell runs in Docker container on your host, your host is Docker-capable.
+Since cromwell runs in a Docker container on your host, your host is Docker-capable.
 To run a workflow using Docker on your host, say `host.example`: